-Rue du Pas-Saint-Georges, in the heart of the old town, nestles a cheese dairy capable of seducing the finest gourmets. Élodie Deruelle, originally from Lyon, has a refined flair for frometon.
-And with good reason: his store boasts no fewer than 150 different farmhouse cheeses, from Pyrenean ewes to fruity cantal entre-deux.
-Gourmets will be tempted by gougères, tiramisus, tartiflettes, cheesecakes and other cheesy delights.
+Rue du Pas-Saint-Georges, in the heart of the old town, nestles a cheese shop capable of seducing the most discerning gourmets. Élodie Deruelle, originally from Lyon, has a refined flair for cheese.
+And with good reason, her store boasts no fewer than 150 different farmhouse cheeses, from Pyrenean ewes to fruity cantal entre-deux.
+Gourmets will be tempted by gougères, tiramisus, tartiflettes, cheesecakes and other cheese delights.

 📍66 rue du Pas-Saint-Georges, 33000 Bordeaux